jgarciatorralba/siroko-code-challenge/README.md

 # Siroko code challenge

-This repository is submitted as a solution to the technical challenge proposed during the selection process for the Senior Backend Developer position @ Techpump."
+This repository is submitted as a solution to the technical challenge proposed during the selection process for the Senior Backend Developer position @ Techpump.

 ## Content

 This is a **Symfony** project for a **REST API** application, with a development environment configured in **Docker**.

+### Side notes

+- For the simplicity of the project, it is assumed that prices will always be in Euros and that there is no need to keep a record of product prices.

 ---